-I was asked to write a blog to my younger self about the changes I would make in regards to my career, personal relationships, family, love life, and things that I am thankful for this holiday season.
+I was asked to write a blog to my younger self about the changes I would make in regards to my career, personal relationships, family, love life, and the things that I am thankful for this holiday season.

-I’m grateful for many things….I wanted to send a note to share some of the many things I am thankful for this year.
-I’m thankful for my power in the present, and my unwritten future, and a past that’s forever behind me.
+I’m grateful for many things and I wanted to send a note to share some of the many things I am thankful for this year.
+I’m thankful for my power in the present, my unwritten future, and a past that’s forever behind me.
 I am grateful for the people who are in my life.

 Don’t forget to tell people you care for that they are special.
 That affirmation could be the difference between the sunshine and a rainstorm.
 Don’t be afraid to be transparent with the individuals who have your best interest at heart.
-The people who are not concerned about you then it’s perfectly fine to guard your heart against them.
+But remember, it’s perfectly fine to guard your heart against the people who are not concerned about you.

-The thing about an experience is once you learn them, you don’t have to revisit them again.
+The thing about experiences is once you learn them, you don’t have to revisit them again.
 Through my experiences, I am constantly encouraging myself to live boldly and love hard because it’s an amazing experience.
 Residing in the here and now is ultimately the best thing we can do.

 We often take for granted the very things that most deserve our gratitude.
-When it is recognition that makes sense of our past, brings peace for today, and creates a vision for tomorrow.
+It is recognition that makes sense of our past, brings peace for today, and creates a vision for tomorrow.